-The University of Southern California's Nurse Practitioner program serves students nationwide, but for five years USC was hemorrhaging 60% of tuition revenue to a placement vendor before the partnership abruptly ended, leaving faculty scrambling to handle preceptor placement logistics they were not equipped to manage.
+The University of Southern California’s Nurse Practitioner program supports students nationwide and internationally.
+But USC’s clinical team wasn’t equipped to manage the complex logistics of nationwide preceptor placements.
 With students scattered across the country and even internationally, USC's small clinical team found themselves setting 3 AM alarms for coordination calls while trying to maintain their full teaching and administrative responsibilities.

-When USC partnered with NPHub and Chief Nursing Officer Joseph De Veyra, DNP, RN, PCCN, MPH, MBA—a trusted former USC student—the transformation was immediate.
+When USC partnered with NPHub and Chief Nursing Officer Joseph De Veyra, DNP, RN, PCCN, MPH, MBA—who had an established relationship with USC faculty—the transformation was immediate.
 USC eliminated faculty placement burden, successfully placed students in previously impossible geographic locations, and allowed their academic team to return to their core educational mission.
 The partnership essentially expanded USC's two-person placement capacity to a dedicated workforce of 60+ people, proving that the right strategic partnership can solve seemingly impossible operational challenges.

 Challenges

-After five years of paying an unsustainable 60% of tuition revenue to their previous NP preceptor placement vendor, USC decided to terminate the relationship, leaving their small clinical team to handle nationwide preceptor logistics with no additional resources.
+USC's small clinical team was overwhelmed trying to handle nationwide preceptor logistics with limited resources.
 Faculty members already carrying full teaching loads suddenly found themselves thrust into recruitment roles they were never trained for.

 Dr. Cynthia Sanchez exemplifies the impossible demands placed on academic staff—coordinating placements across multiple time zones meant setting 3 AM alarms to reach sites on the East Coast or internationally in places like Guam, all while maintaining her full educational responsibilities.